TophLumina/TophLumina/README.md

 This is **Lumina**.

-An university student who interested in **ComputerGraphic and Games**.
+An university student who interested in **ComputerGraphics and GameEngine**.

 ![Dusai's GitHub stats](https://github-readme-stats.vercel.app/api?username=TophLumina&show_icons=true)